 She took an office job in Kenya’s capital city, Nairobi, where she met the paleontologist Louis Leakey, curator of Nairobi’s natural history museum.

 Leakey believed that humans and chimpanzees shared a common ancestor, an idea advanced in earlier times by Charles Darwin.

 Leakey was impressed by the young woman he met: not only by her enthusiasm, but also by how much she knew about natural history.
 He asked her if she would like to work as his secretary, which she agreed to.

 In fact, although he said nothing at first to Goodall, Leakey was actually looking for someone to research chimpanzee behavior.
 He thought Goodall was probably the perfect candidate.
 He did not want the research to be carried out by anyone with the preconceptions of a typical university academic.

 He wanted someone who would look at chimpanzees with fresh eyes.
 He hoped this might uncover evidence of behavioral similarities in humans and chimpanzees that would help make the case for his common ancestor theory.
 Moreover, he believed that studying chimpanzee behavior would open a window on the behavior of Homo sapiens’ ancestors.

 Before beginning secretarial work for Leakey, Goodall spent time with a team including Leakey and his wife Mary searching for hominid fossils in Tanzania.
 It was there Leakey made the decision: Goodall would become his team’s chimpanzee researcher.

 Her mother accompanied her for the first few months.
 They were alone in the untamed African bush – an incredible adventure.
-Gradually they introduced themselves to and befriended fishermen and tribes people who lived in the surrounding area.
+Gradually they befriended fishermen and tribes people who lived in the surrounding area.